GoogleCloudPlatform/solutions-builder/README.md

 # Google Cloud Solutions Template

-**A template to generate a new project with built-in structure and features to accelerate your project setup.**
+**A solution framework to generate a new project with built-in structure and modules to accelerate your project setup.**

 ## TL;DR